 Using a physiotherapist or occupational therapist (sometimes called hand therapists) may also help.

 If Dupuytren’s contracture is causing more serious problems, see your doctor.
 They might suggest:

 - steroid injections to reduce inflammation

 - injections of a medicine called collagenase, which can loosen your fingers sufficiently so they can be straightened

 - needle aponeurotomy – where the doctor inserts a small needle into different parts of your hand to break up the tissue

 - fasciectomy – where a surgeon cuts out some of the thickened tissue

 All these treatments can help, but none are guaranteed to work.

 When to seek help

 Talk to your doctor if your hand is bothering you.
-Your doctor might refer you to a physiotherapist or to a hand surgeon.
+Your doctor might refer you to a physiotherapist, a hand therapist or to a hand surgeon.